theelh/python_pdf_generator/README.md

 ## Installation

-To deploy this project run in your terminal, __use Pycharm compiler for better result__
+To deploy this project run in your terminal:

+Step 1 : drag and drop this two files in your projet

+Step 2: run this installation in your terminal projet:
 ```bash
   pip install fpdf2
 ```

+__use Pycharm compiler for better result__

 ## Authors